cookiecutter/cookiecutter/README.rst

 * `cookiecutter-django-foundation`_: Fork of `cookiecutter-django`_ based on `Zurb Foundation`_ 6 front-end framework
 * `cookiecutter-django-ansible`_: Cookiecutter Django Ansible is a framework for jumpstarting an ansible project for provisioning a server that is ready for your *cookiecutter-django* application.
 * `wemake-django-template`_: Bleeding edge Django template focused on code quality and security.
+* `cookiecutter-drf-vue`_: Template which includes Django REST Framework and Vue (with Vuex and Vue-router)

 .. _`cookiecutter-django`: https://github.com/pydanny/cookiecutter-django
 .. _`cookiecutter-django-rest`: https://github.com/agconti/cookiecutter-django-rest